hashicorp/packer/website/source/docs/builders/lxc.html.md

 -  `target_runlevel` (int) - The minimum run level to wait for the container to reach.
 Note some distributions (Ubuntu) simulate run levels and may report 5 rather than 3.

 -  `output_directory` (string) - The directory in which to save the exported tar.gz.
+Defaults to `output-<BuildName>` in the current directory.

 -  `container_name` (string) - The name of the LXC container.
-Usually `/var/lib/lxc/containers/<container_name>`.
+Usually stored in `/var/lib/lxc/containers/<container_name>`.
+Defaults to `packer-<BuildName>`.

 -  `command_wrapper` (string) - Allows you to specify a wrapper command, such as `ssh` so you can execute packer builds on a remote host.
+Defaults to Empty.

 -  `init_timeout` (string) - The timeout in seconds to wait for the the container to start.
+Defaults to 20 seconds.

 -  `template_parameters` (array of strings) - Options to pass to the given `lxc-template` command, usually located in `/usr/share/lxc/templates/lxc-<template_name>``.
 Note: This gets passed as ARGV to the template command.
 Ensure you have an array of strings, as a single string with spaces probably won't work.
+Defaults to `[]`.